taoteh1221/Open_Crypto_Tracker/README.txt

 (get notifications sent to you, even when your PC / Laptop is offline):
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to take advantage of cron job based features like charts, chart data backups, price alerts, daily or weekly error log emails / etc, then the file cron.php (located in the primary directory of this app) must be setup as a cron job on your Raspberry Pi or website web server.
+If you want to take advantage of cron job based features like charts, chart data backups, price alerts, daily or weekly error log emails / etc, then the file cron.php (located in the primary directory of this app) must be setup as a cron job on your Ubuntu / Raspberry Pi / website server device.

 If you run the automated setup / install script for Ubuntu or Raspberry Pi (an affordable low power single board computer) devices on home / internal networks, automatic cron job setup is offered as an option during this process.
 If you are using a full stack website host for hosting a TLD website domain name remotely, consult your web server host's documentation or help desk for their particular method of setting up a cron job.